-Once you find a master who walks the talk, whose presence pierces your heart, whose teachings transform you, whose words make you feel divine, don’t let go off him because he, with each unfolding moment, will elevate you even higher.
-You then experience your own greatness, beauty and magnificence in every thought of yours.
+Once you find a master who walks the talk, whose presence pierces your heart, whose teachings transform you, whose words make you feel divine, don’t let go of him because he, with each unfolding moment, will elevate you even higher.
+You then experience your own greatness, beauty, and magnificence in every thought of yours.
 The pristine you then shines softly like the full moon amid the night of emotions; both co-existing and complementing each other.
-It gives you a physical, spiritual and emotional wellness like no other.
+It gives you physical, spiritual, and emotional wellness like no other.
 Read more here.

 How will enlightenment help me live a fulfilling life?

 For a moment, think of enlightenment as winning the Nobel Prize.
 No doubt winning the Nobel Prize will bring about a change in your life and lifestyle to a degree, you will inspire more people, and so on.
 But, beyond that, there’s not much.
 It’s not going to improve your intimate relationships, it’s not going to fix your physical health, etc.